 Table of Contents

 Research confirms that the majority of cross-border payment management practices are not efficient from both a cost and time perspective.
 Businesses’ current practices often result in reduced productivity, increased labor, expensive payment fees, and hindered relationships with suppliers.
+But these problems may be solved by applying best practices and software technology to increase cross-border payment effectiveness, including an advanced global payments system.

 What are Cross Border Payments?